withastro/astro/docs/src/pages/core-concepts/astro-components.md

 </MyComponent>
 ```

+Note that if the `<slot>` tag is not used in the HTML template, any children passed to the component will not be rendered.

 Slots become even more powerful when using **named slots**.
 Rather than a single `<slot>` element which renders _all_ children, named slots allow you to specify multiple places where children should be placed.

 > **Note:** The `slot` attribute is not restricted to plain HTML, components can use `slot` as well!